Deducteam/Dedukti/README.md

 ### A SMALL EXAMPLE

-A `Dedukti` file must begin with the name of the module.

-    #NAME my_module.

 Then we can declare constants, giving their name and their type.
 `Dedukti` distinguishes two kinds of declarations: